 Are international students eligible to apply?

-Yes, we accept applications from international students.
+Yes, we accept applications from international students enrolled in degree-granting programs.
 The Penn Museum will work with you on a visa, if necessary, after you are accepted into the program.

 Museum Practice Program